Baltimore and Ohio Chicago Terminal Railroad: Satellite stations

-The Baltimore and Ohio had two long distance train stations on the line, on the periphery of Chicago, as passing into the city border en route to Grand Central Station.
+The Baltimore and Ohio had two long-distance train stations on the line, on the periphery of Chicago, as passing into the city border en route to Grand Central Station.
 The B&O's grand Capitol Limited and its other Chicago-bound trains stopped at the stations.

-The B&O's South Chicago was located approximately at 94th Street and Commercial Avenue, slightly to the southwest of the Calumet River's opening to Lake Michigan.
+The B&O's South Chicago Station was located approximately at 94th Street and Commercial Avenue, slightly to the southwest of the Calumet River's opening to Lake Michigan.
 Additionally, the Pere Marquette Railway's Night Express to Muskegon and Grand Rapids, Michigan and its Resort Special to Bay View, Michigan, also used the B&OCT lines through the city, as well as the two stations on the approach to Grand Central Station.
 The B&O's 63rd Street Station, in the South Lynne section of the city was the company's other station within Chicago en route to Grand Central Station.

 The Chesapeake and Ohio Railway absorbed the Pere Marquette in 1947 and continued its trains to southwest Michigan.
 These were the last trains to run through the two stations when passenger service passed over to Amtrak in 1971.
 The B&O trains stopped serving the South Chicago station between 1968 and 1970.